todogroup/todogroup.org/content/en/blog/new-framework-in-person-ospo-workshops.md

 * NETWORKING

-## Interested to becomeing a collaborator?
+## Interested to becoming a collaborator?

 We can't do this alone!
 If you are part of an open source community involved in OSPO-specific topics or an organization willing to help with the workshop planning, schedule and/or provide a space to kick off the first meet-up in Europe, we need your help.
 Please contact:

-Ana Jimenez ana@todogroup.org
+* Ana Jimenez ana@todogroup.org
-Thomas Steenbergen opensource@steenbe.nl
+* Thomas Steenbergen opensource@steenbe.nl

 ***